-(Keep for your records)
+Line 11 Wor ksheet (Keep for r your records)

-- 1 Enter the qualified basis of the building from line 3 of the previous tax year's Form DTF-625-ATT Note: If the amount entered on line 1 is greater than zero, skip line 2 and go to line 3 ..... - 2 If the amount entered on line 1 is "0" as a result of an imputed qualified basis of zero due to, for example, violation of the minimum set-aside requirements or the deep-rent-skewed test, enter what would otherwise have been the qualified basis of the building (that is, the amount that would have been entered for the building on line 3 of the previous tax year's Form DTF-625-ATT).
-This amount may be - amount on line 2 of the previous year's Form DTF-625-ATT .....
+1 Enter the qualified basis of the building from line 3 of the previous tax year's Form DTF-625-ATT Note: If the amount entered on line 1 is greater than zero, skip line 2 and go to line 3

+2 If the amount entered on line 1 is "0" as a result of an imputed qualified basis of zero due to, for example, violation of the minimum set-aside requirements or the deep-rent-skewed test, enter what would otherwise have been the qualified basis of the building (that is, the amount that would have been entered for the building on line 3 of the previous tax year's Form DTF-625-ATT).
+This amount may be determined by multiplying the amount on line 1 of the previous year's Form DTF-625-ATT by the amount on line 2 of the previous year's Form DTF-625-ATT.....

 3 Increased qualified basis.
 Subtract the greater of the amount entered on line 1 or line 2 of this worksheet from the qualified basis entered on line 3 of this Form DTF-625-ATT.
-If the amount entered on line 1 or line 2 of this worksheet is greater than zero but less than the original qualified basis of the building entered on Form DTF-625, line 8a, then enter on line 3 of this worksheet the amount from line 7 of this Form DTF-625-ATT .....
+If the amount entered on line 1 or line 2 of this worksheet is greater than zero but less than the original qualified basis of the building entered on Form DTF-625, line 8a, then enter on line 3 of this worksheet the amount from line 7 of this Form DTF-625-ATT